Columbia Restaurant’s “1905” Salad

 2013 – Gluten Free Living

-This salad is spectacular.
+Columbia Restaurant’s “1905” Salad is spectacular.
 We had it when we went to the Columbia Restaurant in Clearwater, Florida, over the Christmas holidays.
 The great thing about the Columbia Restaurant is they post many of their signature recipes including this fantastic recipe.
 We made it last night and, wow!
 It is amazing.

 One of the best things about this salad is the dressing and toppings.
 What I especially like is there is no sugar or sweeteners of any kind yet, this is some of the best salad dressing I’ve ever had.
 I plan to use this dressing and toppings (lemon, Worcestershire sauce, and freshly grated romano cheese) on lots of different salad combinations in the future.

 One of the main changes we made to the salad dressing is increasing the white wine vinegar from 1/8 cup to 1/4 cup for a little added pungency.
 We also like a lot more tomatoes in our salad.
 Next time I make it we will probably add cucumber and miniature bell pepper rings as well.

 If you’re looking for a healthy, low calorie, gluten free way to start off the New Year, here’s a way to eat sensibly and deliciously and lose those added pounds put on over the holidays.